I build short stories, proof points, & engaging experiences that convince people to take action.

-Startups to global high tech: 30+ years in sales, marketing, IT, engineering, and manufacturing.
+Thirty+ years in sales, marketing, IT, engineering, and manufacturing with companies ranging from startups to global high tech.
 What’s fun?
 Biking, kayaking, travel, stories, and geeky stuff … like WordPress, building a geodesic dome home, & working with NASA.

 What I do

 - ask questions (especially why)

 - use technology to invent new things

 Career history (pdf – warning, this is kinda detailed)

 Discovering who you are can be really tough.

 For me it happened when I was unemployed and had to (re)write my resume.